There are a lot of vending machines selling all sorts of things in Japan.

 And if you have a 100 yen coin, 500 yen coin, or bills/notes, these machines accept them all.

-Let’s have a look at the different types of things they sell, from the common to the crazy.
+Let’s examine the different types of things they sell, from the common to the unusual.

 1. Drink Vending Machines